 December meetings have featured a potluck dinner at the Islamic Society of Central New York, with Muslim families joining people of other faiths around dinner tables for conversation.
 WTB members accompanied local youth participating in the Seeds of Peace program on a trip to the United Nations in 2014 and invited them to share about their experiences at one of our monthly meetings.
 Sycamore Hill Gardens in Marcellus graciously opens their 40 acres of gardens for a fundraiser the Sunday after Mother’s Day.

 Other programs are ongoing.
-A fifth International Dinner, at Temple Concord in 2012, featured Barbara Shaiman as guest speaker, and “Journey to the Tent of Abraham: The Second Step” took place on April 28, 2013.
+An International Dinner at Temple Concord in 2012 featured Barbara Shaiman as guest speaker, and “Journey to the Tent of Abraham: The Second Step” took place on April 28, 2013.

 Our programming continues with a variety of topics at the monthly meetings and informal sharing at gatherings known as “schmais” at a local restaurants.